Performance - Process - Practice

 Assume that collective understanding diverges in multiple directions from the words that mark its place.
 Use words to report back from wordless experience.

-The imprint of this is evident in REMIX residency.
+The imprint of this was evident in REMIX residency.

 I like to design frames as much as their contents.